Cheese knife: Girolle

 The girolle is a utensil for scraping Tête de Moine Swiss cheese into the form of rosettes that resemble chanterelle mushrooms (also known as girolle in French, hence the name of the device).
 This cheese was traditionally scraped with a knife.
 The girolle was invented in 1982 by Nicolas Crevoisier of the Swiss Jura and is produced by the Métafil-laGirolle company.

 Cheese plane

-The cheese plane is a stationary variant of a carpenter's plane.
+The cheese plane is a stationary variant of a carpenter's plane, very similar to a kitchen mandolin slicer.
 It is used for cutting extra-hard Berner Alpkäse that has been aged for at least two years, also known as Hobelkäse (plane cheese).

+Cheese scoop

+The cheese scoop is used for softer or crumblier cheeses.
+It has a short curved blade with a long handle, creating an appearance of a tiny (6-8 in long) garden trowel.

+Particularly, it is used in a manner similar to both a spade for digging into the heavily veined central section of a medium-hard, but crumbly Stilton cheese truckle or wheel and then as a spoon for scooping the crumbled pieces - traditionally puddled with a splash or two of port, or a similar sweet fortified wine.

+At a push, it can also be used to scoop out Gouda or Edam from their wax covers.
+The old version may have a built-in scraper, to push the cheese off the scoop, similar to the one in an ice cream scoop.